thomaskejser/modern-cmake/docs/blog.md

 ### Install `vcpkg` into your repo

 Next, you need to bootstrap `vcpkg`.
-You only need to do this once and the invocation is:
+You only need to do this once, and the invocation is:

 ```shell
 cd extern/vcpkg